Mosiwi/E1K0000_eCar_kit/docs/source/Overview/Overview.md

 This kit provides rich and detailed tutorial materials, very simple installation, many functions, and many interfaces reserved for users to expand by themselves, which is very suitable for DIY or electronics enthusiasts to learn and use.

 **Functional description**
-• Wifi, Web_App control.
+• Web_App(Wifi) and infrared remote control.
-• Power display (Web_App).
 • 4 Motor drive (With LED car lights).
-• Speakers, MP3 players play songs.
+• Speakers, MP3 players play songs (I2S).
 • SD card for storing songs, etc.
 • Touch music alarm.
 • Full color RGB LED.